lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 #### SageMaker Autopilot & Jumpstart
 - Create classification and regression models quickly and easily
+- Autopilot generated models can be configured to return probabilities of each inference
 - Learn about SageMaker features and capabilities through curated 1-click solutions
 - Run example notebooks, and pretrained models that you can deploy.